COOL4Ed eTextbook Accessibility Reviews

 The Accessibility Checkpoints

-The following 15 checkpoints used in the accessibility evaluations are built upon the Section 508 technical standards and reviewed/approved by CAST, a nationally recognized organization with expertise in accessibility and UDL.
+The following 15 checkpoints used in the accessibility evaluations are built upon the Section 508 technical standards and reviewed/approved by CASTThis link will take you to an external website in a new tab., a nationally recognized organization with expertise in accessibility and UDL.
 The checkpoints have been organized and tailored to the unique characteristics of digital resources used in higher education courses.
 The scoring metric is a “pass/fail” qualifier, with a score of 7 and above being a “pass” and a score below 7 being a “fail”.

 - Accessibility Documentation